Generalizing Riemann curvature to Regge metrics

 as a {\em $g$-normal vector of $F$ in $T$.} There are two possible orientations of $\gn$ (and we will select one when needed).
 For vector fields $X$ on $T$ on $F$, let

-denote the pointwise tangential projection onto the tangent bundle of $F$.
-When restricting $k$-linear forms $B(X_1, \dots, X_k)$ to subsimplices, we often need to consider cases where some arguments are fixed to some specific vector, while other arguments are restricted to tangent vector fields on the subsimplex.
-For example, on an $F \in \triangle_{-1}T$, given smooth vector fields $X_i$ on $T$ or $F$, the forms $B_{\gn F \cdots F}$ and $B_{F \gn F \cdots F}$ are defined by
+denote the pointwise orthogonal projection onto the tangent bundle of $F$.
+When projecting $k$-linear forms $B(X_1, \dots, X_k)$ to subsimplices, we often need to consider cases where some arguments are fixed to some specific vector field, while other arguments are projected to tangent vector fields on the subsimplex.
+For example, on an $F \in \triangle_{-1}T$, given smooth vector fields $X_i$ on $T$, the forms $B_{\gn \Fp \cdots \Fp}$ and $B_{\Fp \gn \Fp \cdots\Fp}$ are defined by

+and this notation is extended to cases when more than one argument is fixed with $\gn$ in the obvious fashion.
+We note that using the interior product---see~\eqref{eq:contraction}---the first line in \eqref{eq:nFnF-notation} can be written as $B_{\gn \Fp \cdots \Fp}=(\gn\lrcorner B)_{\Fp\cdots\Fp}$.
+When all arguments of $B$ are projected by $\Proj$, we abbreviate the resulting form $B_{\Fp \dots \Fp}$ to simply $B_{\Fp}$.
+When an argument is left open, and not projected to the $\Xm F$, then we indicate so by a subscript ``$\cdot$'' in place of $\Fp$, e.g., for a form $B(X, Y, Z, W)$ taking four arguments, the form $B_{\gn \Fp\Fp \cdot}$ takes three arguments and is defined by

 Obvious extensions of this notation to vectors other than $\gn$ and to lower dimensional subsimplices are used without much ado.